Tim Hightower: 2015

 After four years away from the NFL, Hightower signed a futures contract with the New Orleans Saints on January 4, 2015.
 He was released on September 12.
 He was soon re-signed two days later, but was released again on September 16.
 He was re-signed a second time to the Saints' active roster on November 2 after Khiry Robinson was placed on the team's injured reserve.
 On November 3, 2015, the Saints signed him to a one-year, $745,000 contract at the veteran minimum.

 In Week 10, Hightower made his regular season debut with the Saints against his former team, the Washington Redskins.
-He finished the game with 11 carries for 46 rushing yards, as the Saints lost 47-14.
+He finished the game with 11 carries for 46 rushing yards, as the Saints lost 47–14.
 On December 13, 2015, Hightower received his first NFL start in over four years after Mark Ingram II was placed on injured/reserved.
 He finished the game with a career-high 28 carries for 85 rushing yards and a touchdown in a win over the Tampa Bay Buccaneers.
-The next game, Hightower had 13 rushing attempts for 54 rushing yards and caught three passes for 31 receiving yards in a 35-27 loss to the Detroit Lions.
+The next game, Hightower had 13 rushing attempts for 54 rushing yards and caught three passes for 31 receiving yards in a 35–27 loss to the Detroit Lions.
 He received his third start for New Orleans on December 27, 2015, and carried the ball 27 times for 122 rushing yards, while also scoring two rushing touchdowns in the 38-27 Saints victory over the Jacksonville Jaguars.

 He finished the season with 96 carries for 375 rushing yards and four rushing touchdowns in eight games and three starts.

 2016

 On April 6, 2016, the Saints signed Hightower to a one-year, $840,000 contract with a signing bonus of $80,000.
 He entered the 2016 season as the primary backup to Mark Ingram II after the Saints had released C. J. Spiller during the offseason.

-On October 30, 2016, Hightower replaced Mark Ingram II after he was benched due to fumbling issues and had 26 carries for 102 rushing yards in a 25-20 victory over the Seattle Seahawks after being only limited to a maximum of five carries in each of the first seven games.
-The following week, Hightower earned his first start of the season in place of Ingram and had 23 rushing attempts for 87 yards and scored his first touchdown of a season during the Saints' 41-23 defeat of the San Francisco 49ers.
+On October 30, 2016, Hightower replaced Mark Ingram II after he was benched due to fumbling issues and had 26 carries for 102 rushing yards in a 25–20 victory over the Seattle Seahawks after being only limited to a maximum of five carries in each of the first seven games.
+The following week, Hightower earned his first start of the season in place of Ingram and had 23 rushing attempts for 87 yards and scored his first touchdown of a season during the Saints' 41–23 defeat of the San Francisco 49ers.

-On December 18, 2016, Hightower recorded 11 carries for 37 rushing yards and a season-high two touchdowns in a 48-41 victory over the Arizona Cardinals, his former team.
+On December 18, 2016, Hightower recorded 11 carries for 37 rushing yards and a season-high two touchdowns in a 48–41 victory over the Arizona Cardinals, his former team.

 San Francisco 49ers

 On April 1, 2017, Hightower signed with the San Francisco 49ers.
-He was released on September 1, 2017.
+He was released by San Francisco on September 1.

 NFL career statistics

-Executive career
+Personal life

-In December 2020, he was named director of alumni relations of the Washington Commanders.
+Hightower was named director of alumni relations for the Washington Commanders in December 2020.